 - It occupies ∼40% of Earth’s land

-- Agriculture causes nutrient pollution that profoundly alters ecosystems and water quality
+- Animal agriculture causes nutrient pollution that profoundly alters ecosystems and water quality

 - It also accounts for ∼70% of Earth’s freshwater withdrawals from rivers, reservoirs, and groundwater